Ngz91/dotfiles/README.md

 curl -fsSL https://raw.githubusercontent.com/spicetify/spicetify-cli/master/install.sh | sh
 ```

-The run this command `spicetify`.
+Check that spicetify is installed by running `spicetify --help`.

+Then run the `spicetify` command.
 This will create a config-xpui.ini file where you'll configure Spicetify.

 Navigate to the Spicetify folder in your .config folder and open config-xpui.ini.
 Here you will modify spotify_path and prefs_path.
 Their [official guide](https://spicetify.app/docs/advanced-usage/installation/) tells you how to find both paths but in my case they look like this:
 ```